ryanwoconnor/iot_class_scripts/README.md

 owner = The owner for the current device.
 If this doesn't apply, simply leave it blank.

+index = The index you want your data to reside in.

 ## Configuring TP-Link Script